iyeque/genai/README.md

 ---

 ## **License**
-GenAI is released under the MIT License.
+GenAI is released under the Apache 2.0 License.